-Italian superyacht builder Ferretti Yachts has revealed the first rendering of its newly announced project, the Ferretti 1000.
+Italian superyacht builder Ferretti Yachts has revealed more details about its new flagship, the Ferretti 1000.

-Introducing the new model at a press conference at Boot Dusseldorf, Ferretti Group chief operating officer Stefano de Vivo claimed the yacht will be the “biggest 100 foot boat on the market”.
+Introducing the new model at Boot Dusseldorf in January, Ferretti Group chief operating officer Stefano de Vivo claimed the yacht will be the “biggest 100 foot boat on the market”.

 “It will be even bigger than the Riva Corsaro, which is the largest in volume on the market,” he said.

 Elsewhere, the yacht's "revamped stern concept" results in 40 square metres of living space while the garage can hold a Williams Sportjet 445 tender, personal watercraft and two Seabobs.

 Power will come from a pair of MTU 16V 2000 M86 engines for a top speed of 28 knots and cruising speed of 24 knots.